infection/site/src/guide/command-line-options.md

 ### `--no-progress`

 This option has two effects:
 - It disables intermediate buffering of mutations used to count them.
-This causes progress bars to not have a total number of mutations displayed, while also reducing memory usage requirements and speeding up the entire process.
-It is benificial during CI, and for larger projects.
+This causes progress bars to not have a total number of mutations displayed, while also reducing memory usage and speeding up the entire process.
+It is beneficial during CI, and for larger projects.
 - It disables dynamic progress bars output to reduce the amount of generated text output.

 Disabling progress bars removes the following lines from output on Continuous Integration servers: